🇧🇦 Bosnia & Herzegovina · FBiH / RS Banking Agencies · Digital Assets

 Develop AML/CFT Framework

-Prepare a comprehensive AML/CFT program aligned with BiH's Law on Prevention of Money Laundering and Financing of Terrorist Activities, which incorporates FATF standards including VASP requirements.
+Prepare a complete AML/CFT program aligned with BiH's Law on Prevention of Money Laundering and Financing of Terrorist Activities, which incorporates FATF standards including VASP requirements.
 Appoint and register an MLRO with the BiH Financial Intelligence Department (FID).
 Implement KYC/CDD procedures and transaction monitoring.

 2–4 weeks